Our Impact

 Our RSE Impact

 Each year we survey our RSE whanau on the stuff that really matters; how their time spent working in New Zealand impacts their lives, families, and communities back home.
-Read our RSE Impact Statement for a snapshot of what 2021 delivered, as well as our Impact Report which dives deeper into the how and why of our Pacific Island impact.
-We also have the 2020 statement available to view as we're always tracking our progress.
+Read our RSE Impact Statement for a snapshot of what the last few years have delivered, as well as our 2021 Impact Report which dives deeper into the how and why of our RSE impact.